 'Hunding?'
 Tofig shook him.
 'Hunding, are we going with the men to search for the killers?'

 'Not unless we are told to by either Eirik of Thorkell', Hunding answered.

 Next - 45: Hunding Befriends Ivar

-Knut came into his own on taking the throne of England in 1016 after battling through the year with Aethelred's son Eadmund 'Ironside'.
-Knut's older brother Harald died soon after.
-Now he held both kingdoms.
+Knut (or Cnut) came into his own on taking the throne of England in 1016 after battling through the year with Aethelred's son Eadmund 'Ironside'.
+When Knut's older brother Harald died soon after Knut held both kingdoms.
 In AD 1030 he supported a successful rebellion in Norway against Olaf Haraldsson.
 So now he had much of Norway as well.
 He invested son Svein as regent there, son Harold held the reins in England when his father was absent.
 Importantly, Knut was one of the electors in 1027 at the coronation of the Holy Roman Emperor Conrad II in Rome, a European ahead of his time.